rustwasm/rfcs/text/010-wasm-pack-watch-and-serve.md

 ### Implementation

 We can use [the `notify` crate][notify] to watch the filesystem for changes.
-Initially, we will just watch the crate directory for changes.
+Initially, we will use some heuristics to determine which files an directories to watch (see unresolved questions).
 Eventually, we can use [`cargo build --build-plan`][build-plan] to get a list of files that we should be watching.

 [notify]: https://crates.io/crates/notify
 [build-plan]: https://github.com/rust-lang/cargo/issues/5579